Hugh Lane Gallery

 In addition to its permanent collection and its program of art shows, the Hugh Lane Gallery runs several other activities including a lively art awareness and education program, a lecture series, plus an outreach program to take art into the community.

-For more information about the paintings, sculptures, artists and exhibitions at the Gallery, which has been one of the key institutions in the history of Irish art, please contact:
+For more about the paintings, sculptures, artists and exhibitions at the Gallery, which has been one of the key institutions in the history of Irish art, please contact:

 Dublin City Gallery The Hugh Lane